 Expedition name: LOFOTEN OUTDOOR ROAD TRIP OCTOBER

 Booking code: DUTCH10C

-This expedition is also organised in other months.
+This road trip is also organised in other months.
 Snow conditions are the best in the period November to April.
 Northern lights are visible in the period September to April.
 The period of the midnight sun is from the end of May until the end of July.
 The polar night is from the beginning of December until the beginning of January.
-Choose a month and check the details.

 The costs of joining this expedition is 1375 Euro.

 Flights and transfers are not included.
 Costs of overnight stays in mountain cabins, traditional fisherman cabins (rørbua) are shared among participants and staff (estimated approximately 30-35 Euro per night per person).
 Daily expenses like food, drinks, diesel, ferries are shared among the participants and the staff.
 See the FAQ for more details.

 LOCATION and how to get there

 This expedition starts in Bodo in the north of Norway.
 You fly on Bodo (usually with a stop and a change of flight at Oslo).
 Bodo is a small and convenient airport and you can walk to the city center or take a bus.
 At the end of the expedition, you take a catamaran ferry from Svolvaer to Bodo.
 This takes 3,5 hours and you will sail through some great fjords.
 In the week before the start of this expedition, you will receive detailed information about transfers and other useful things.